4. Assembling the Zumo 32U4 kit

 - Install the silicone tracks by stretching them around the sprockets on each side of the chassis.

-- Bend the blade’s mounting tabs to the appropriate angle (about 75 degrees from their original straight position).
+- If necessary, bend the blade’s mounting tabs to the appropriate angle (about 75 degrees from flat).

 - Remove the two 1/4″ screws attaching the front of the main board to the chassis.